divyanshyadav/leetcode-stats/README.md

 # leetcode-stats

+## Todo
-- Tells average time taken to solve questions according to difficulties.
+- [x] Average time to solve different difficulty question
-- Tells which questions have taken more than 1 hour to solve.
+- [x] List questions which took more then 1 hour to solve
+- [x] List questions that are solved today
+- []  Count questions solved by topics
+- []  Get all done questions from Leetcode
+- []  Count questions solved by difficulty
+- []  Deploy to Heruko
+- []  Improve table UI

 ## Tech Stack
 - React (server side rendering)